BBVA/osc-docker/README.md

 > otherwise the downloaded credentials belong to default tenant.

-Now run a docker container using this image (build it locally or download from dockerhub.com: ***bbvalabs/osc-docker***) and the downloaded credentials file ( ***<tenant_name>-openrc.sh*** ), when the container is ready then you will can use any python client (a bunch of services and for kilo version, up to now)
+Now run a docker container using this image (build it locally or download from dockerhub.com: ***bbvalabs/osc-docker***) and the downloaded credentials file ( ***<tenant_name>-openrc.sh*** ), when the container is running then you will can use a full set of openstack python clients tested for EuroCloud.

-This example shows you how to run the container:
+This example shows how to run the container:

 ```sh
 $ docker run --name osc -it -d -v $(pwd)/<tenant_name>-openrc.sh:/root/<tenant_name>-openrc.sh bbvalabs/osc-docker